adonno/tagreader/README.md

 ![Photos of the final product](https://raw.githubusercontent.com/adonno/tagreader/master/docs/cases.jpg)

+## Buying a tag reader

+Do you just want the reader and not bother with collecting the parts or printing the case yourself?
+I am selling a pre-built version, a DIY version (assembly required) or just the case (get own components).
+Check it out on [my website](https://adonno.com/product/tag-reader/).

 ## Configuring for use with Home Assistant

 If the tag reader is unable to connect to a wifi network, it will start a WiFi access point with a captive portal to allow you to enter your WiFi credentials.